Multi-Bubble Isoperimetric Problems: Partial answers

 In \cite{EMilmanNeeman-GaussianMultiBubble}, in collaboration with Joe Neeman, we fully resolved the multi-bubble conjecture on $\G^n$ in the Gaussian setting (including the case when $k=n$, the largest value to which the conjecture applies): \begin{displayme} The multi-bubble isoperimetric conjecture on $\G^n$ holds true for the entire applicable range $2 \leq k \leq n$. \end{displayme}

-Subsequently, together with Neeman in \cite{EMilmanNeeman-TripleAndQuadruple,EMilmanNeeman-QuintupleBubble}, we were able to establish: \begin{displayme} The double-, triple-, quadruple- and quituple-bubble conjectures (cases $k=2,3,4,5$) hold true on $\M^n$ for $\M^n \in \{\R^n,\S^n\}$ and $n \geq k$ (without uniqueness on $\R^n$ in the quintuple case). \end{displayme}
+Subsequently, together with Neeman in \cite{EMilmanNeeman-TripleAndQuadruple,EMilmanNeeman-QuintupleBubble}, we were able to establish the following: \begin{displayme} The double-, triple-, quadruple- and quintuple-bubble conjectures (cases $k=2,3,4,5$) hold true on $\M^n$ for $\M^n \in \{\R^n,\S^n\}$ and $n \geq k$ (without uniqueness on $\R^n$ in the quintuple case). \end{displayme}

 The remaining cases on $\R^n$, $\S^n$ and $\HH^n$ are still open.
 In particular, unlike in the Gaussian setting, we are unable to handle the largest value $k = n+1$ to which the conjectures apply even when $k \leq 5$ (such as the quadruple-bubble case $k=4$ in dimension $n=3$).
 One exception is the equal-volumes case $v_1 = \ldots = v_{k+1}$ of the multi-bubble conjecture on $\S^n$ for all $2 \leq k \leq n+1$, which follows easily from the equal-volumes case on $\G^{n+1}$.
 Indeed, by rotation invariance of the Gaussian measure, both (weighted) volume and perimeter on $\S^n$ and $\G^{n+1}$ coincide for \emph{centered} cones (after normalizing $V(\S^n)$ to be $1$), and the unique equal-volumes minimizer in $\G^{n+1}$ for all $1 \leq k \leq n+1$ is the centered standard simplicial bubble (whose cells are centered cones).